rubyforgood/partner/ubuntu-installation.md

 Many of these instructions can probably work as is, or easily be translated to work on a Mac.

 There are two kinds of installations; one for a developer and another for a deployment.
-The only difference between the two is that the former will need git installed and need to `git clone` the repo, whereas the latter can just download a copy of master.
+The only difference between the two is that the former will need git installed and need to `git clone` the repo, whereas the latter can just download a copy of main.

 Obviously, if any of these steps are already done you will probably not need to do them, so just ignore those steps.